karlru/map-challenge-23/README.md

 [Learn more about the project](https://30daymapchallenge.com/)

 ### Days:
 Every day has its own theme/category.
 For higher resolution, open image in new tab.
+Data used across multiple maps can be found in the common_data folder, map-specific data can be found together with its source code under src/{day number}.

 1. Points